darren-behan/employee-tracker/blueprint.md

   * View employees by manager - done

-  * Delete departments, roles, and employees
+  * Delete departments, roles, and employees - done

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department